leontoddjohnson/etc/content/docs/about/_index.md

 the rest = musician, reader, spouse, father-to-be, human, etc.

 I use this website to share written content related to these things.
+Thank you GitHub.